MenakaGodakanda/anomaly-detection-project/README.md

-# Anomaly Detection Project
+# Anomaly Detection Using Machine Learning

 ## Overview
-This project demonstrates anomaly detection using machine learning.
+This project implements anomaly detection using the Isolation Forest algorithm.
+It is designed to identify fraudulent transactions in credit card datasets.
+The project follows a structured approach that includes data preprocessing, model training, evaluation, and saving the trained model for future use.

 ## Features
 - Data preprocessing